S. Wajid Ali

-S. Wajed Ali or Sheikh Wajid Ali (এস ওয়াজেদ আলী; 4 September 1890 – 10 June 1951) was a Bengali writer, nationalist and barrister-at-law.
+Sheikh Wajid Ali (এস ওয়াজেদ আলী; 4 September 1890 – 10 June 1951) was a Bengali writer, nationalist and barrister-at-law.

 Early life

-Wajid Ali was born on 4 September 1890 to a Bengali Muslim family in the village of Baratajpur, a village near Janai and Begampur, of Hooghly district.
+Wajid Ali was born on 4 September 1890 to the Bengali Muslim Sheikh family in the village of Baratajpur, a village near Janai and Begampur, of Hooghly district.
 S. Wajed Ali's maternal grandmother hailed from the Nawabpur village in Janai of Hooghly district.

 Her father, who came from Mungaer, had settled in Nawabpur with a 'Jaigir' and married into the local Bengali community.
 Wajed Ali's three maternal uncles were 'Hafiz' in Koran and his grandfather's home atmosphere was one of religious conservatism.
 However, the natural beauty of Nawabpur touched him deeply as expressed in his memoirs.
 Wajed Ali's education began in the village 'Madrasa' or school.
 At this stage, in 1897 he had his first marriage, at the early age of seven, with his six-month-old cousin Ayesha (the daughter of his paternal uncle Sheikh Golam Rahman).
-In 1898, at the age of eight, Wajed Ali came to Shillong and started education under the tutelage of his father, S. Belayet Ali.
+In 1898, at the age of eight, Wajed Ali came to Shillong and started education under the tutelage of his father, Sheikh Belayet Ali.
 Later, he was admitted to the English medium Mokhar School in Shillong, from where he graduated in his 'Entrance Exams' with a gold medal.
 This phase of his life in Shillong, Meghalaya had a lasting impression upon him.

 He went to Aligarh MAYO college, where he was recognised as a meritorious student.
 He subsequently passed his I.A. and B.A. exams from Allahabad University in 1908 and 1910 respectively.
 After his graduation from Allahabad, he returned to his village of Baratajpur and spent a happy family life amidst the rural idyllic surroundings.
 His first child, Lutfunnissa, was born at this time.
 He was trying hard to convince his family to allow him to go to England for further education.
-Finally, with the enthusiasm and recommendations of his second uncle, he succeeded in getting their permission and left for London just a couple of years before the start of World War I. Wajed Ali joined the Law school of the University of Cambridge, from where he attained his B.A. and Barrister-at-Law degrees.
+Finally, with the enthusiasm and recommendations of his second uncle, he succeeded in getting their permission and left for London just a couple of years before the start of World War I. In 1911 Wajed Ali matriculated at Christ's College, Cambridge, University of Cambridge, where he read Law, obtaining his BA in 1914.
+He was then called to the Bar at the Middle Temple in London in 1915.